HumbertoMelean/JavaScript-Course/notes.md

 - function declarations can be called on before they are declared.
 - function declarations are not assigned to a variable.

+### 035 Arrow Functions

+- Arrow function is a function expression
+- Will implicitly return the result if there is only 1 line of code